humank/ddd-practitioners-ref/docs/05-deploy-applications-by-cdk/README.md

 arn:aws:cloudformation:us-west-2:584518143473:stack/CoffeeShopCodePipeline/f10c0520-0618-11ea-8122-023709c486f0
 ```

-Do remember to create a Create a "imagedefinitions.json" file and git add/push into CodeCommit repository "EventStormingWorkshop" with the following value:
+Do remember to create a "imagedefinitions.json" file and git add/push into CodeCommit repository "EventStormingWorkshop" with the following value:

 [
   {